Are you a sugar or pickle person?

 - The shine comes naturally when you practice what you learn.

 Learning new habits (and unlearning old habits) is the game-changer: when you push through, use what you now know, make it relevant for your own context, then you grow and shine – big time!
 Good habits are good as they prevent us from burning out!

 Yes, I realise that change is in my DNA and that I have a professional interest in data-driven transformation and practice it.
 But, as a woman, you do change all the time – even if you don’t recognise it as change.

 So, let’s get back to Mary Poppins.

 It all started early in my childhood with that compulsory teaspoon of fish oil I had to swallow at my kindergarten.
 It was always followed by a slice of pickled cucumber (I grew up in Transylvania, and pickles became that ‘spoon full of sugar’ MP sings about): this made the whole experience bearable and increasingly desirable.
 I have loved pickles ever since: they mean good bones, good posture, a good outfit and confidence.
 They were my ‘Mary Poppins’ even before I knew she existed!

 When did you last give yourself a spoon full of sugar to help the medicine go down?

-Join my waitlist for Image by Design in case you would like some ‘nice to have medicine’ to help make your image shine – and, most importantly, have fun with it!
+Join my waitlist for my Future Image Programme in case you would like some ‘nice to have medicine’ to help make your image shine – and, most importantly, have fun with it!